sidc9/ChangelogCreator/Readme.md

 ## Commit Format

-### Compulsory requirement:
+### Compulsory requirement
-    * The latest commit must end in a version string.
+The latest commit must end in a version string.
 A sample version string is given below:

 (v0.10.5)

 The opening and closing brackets are compulsory, as well as the alphabet 'v'.
 The actual version string can be anything.
 So all the following are VALID version strings.

-        (v0)
+* (v0)
-        (v1.1.1.1)
+* (v1.1.1.1)
-        (vMyVersion42)
+* (vMyVersion42)

-### Recommended (non-compulsory) requirement:
+### Recommended (non-compulsory) requirement
-    * Begin each commit with a short string describing the 'type' of commit, followed by a colon.
+Begin each commit with a short string describing the 'type' of commit, followed by a colon.
 This helps the script in grouping similar commits in the Changelog.
 For example, bugfixes can be one group, while newly added features can be another.

 The format of the commit type is,

-        <type>: <message>
+*type*: *message*

 Example:

-        "added: feature X"
+* "added: feature X"
-        "fixed: bug no. 22"
+* "fixed: bug no. 22"
-        "removed: old feature Y"
+* "removed: old feature Y"
 ... and so on.

-    Recognized types are:
+Recognized types:
 * Add / Added
 * Removed / Deleted
 * Fixed / Bugfixed
 * Changed
 * Deprecated

 It is case-insensitive.
 The tense also does not matter.
 So "add" and "added" will be handled equally.

 ## Cache Support